nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Proposed Implementation

-The proposed `delete` implementation supports deleting multiple `Student` entries at once.
-For example, `delete 1 3 5` will delete the `Student` entries at indexes 1, 3 and 5 in the  `AddressBook` (Assuming indexes 1, 3 and 5 are valid).
-However, if an invalid index is given `delete 1 2 100`, none of the `Student` entries will be deleted.
+The proposed `delete` implementation supports deleting multiple `Person` entries at once.
+For example, `delete 1 3 5` will delete the `Person` entries at indexes 1, 3 and 5 in the  `AddressBook` (Assuming indexes 1, 3 and 5 are valid).
+However, if an invalid index is given `delete 1 2 100`, none of the `Person` entries will be deleted.

 #### Design Considerations

-Taking into consideration the fact that users may make a typo, the time cost of `undo` or re-adding the deleted valid `Student` entries, we believe that if a single invalid `INDEX` is given, the system should generate an error message.
+Taking into consideration the fact that users may make a typo, the time cost of `undo` or re-adding the deleted valid `Person` entries, we believe that if a single invalid `INDEX` is given, the system should generate an error message.

 **Aspect: Handling invalid indexes in delete**